 This Rolodex stand adds a shelf, with a depth friendly to many device stands.
 My iPad lives here during the review sessions of my Evening and Morning Routines.

 An Amazon Dot is hard-wired to the puck-like controller for the Bose computer speakers.
 Both round devices sit underneath that shelf.
 A tiny microphone, used to dictate some writings, is clipped to the front drawer of the Rolodex shelf.
-In short, the shelf yields twice as much space, taming an otherwise super-cluttered appearance.
+In short, the shelf yields twice as much space, taming an otherwise WILL-be clutter zone.

 Curing Lighting Woes with an “Outdoor Flood Light”